Department WebsiteDepartment EmailAdvising

 Honours degrees consist of sixty (60) credit hours.
 Beyond the requirements for the French major, eighteen (18) additional credit hours in French are required:

-Other than Advanced French Lang Skills I (FREN 3307), Advanced French Lang Skills II (FREN 3308), Intro to Lit Written in Fren I (FREN 3350) and Intr to Lit Written in Fren II (FREN 3351).
+Other than Advanced French Language Skills I (FREN 3307), Advanced French Language Skills II (FREN 3308), Introduction to Literature Written in French, I (FREN 3350) and Introduction to Literature Written in French, II (FREN 3351).

 The Chair of the Department will direct students to the appropriate faculty member with whom they will discuss the topic and the nature of the Honours essay.
 The deadline for such a meeting is May 31, prior to the year of entry into the program.
 For additional detail regarding Honours guidelines, please go to the department webpage.